cyberark/identity-aws-verified-permissions-demo/README.md

 # License

-Thhese code examples are licensed under the Apache License 2.0 - see [`LICENSE`](LICENSE.md) for more details.
+Theese code examples are licensed under the Apache License 2.0 - see [`LICENSE`](LICENSE.md) for more details.